- Business owners who show their content on multiple channels and companies that need a unique design - use Headless CMS.

 No, not like that.
 If you're a future-oriented company, you use every present moment to think about upcoming possibilities and how you can be among the first who ride that wave.
 The nature of technology is to evolve beyond even our best-laid plans continuously.
 And if any readers are trying to follow that evolution, they might find API-first CMS a relevant tool in a digitally-transformed business environment.
 It prepares us all for new formats and platforms, helping businesses be future-proof.
-Does a company have to place content on a smart-fridge or AR technology that allows clothes choices?
-No problem, and it's possible to even now with headless CMS.
+Does a company have to place content on a smart fridge or AR technology that allows clothes choices?
+No problem, and it's possible to do even now with headless CMS.
 (Btw, if you have fantastic VR technology like that, please leave us an email).

 Your turn to shine - hit us with Headless CMS questions.

 So, that’s it about the benefits.
 At its core, headless CMS is for those who need the speed of content creation, good content collaboration, and better user experience across all devices.
 Companies thinking about the future already use headless CMS for their marketing teams to improve their omnichannel content marketing strategies.
 Now we want to hear from you.
 Are you using CMS at the moment?
 What do you think about it?
 Please tell us your opinions and views on Twitter @thebcms, or ask us questions.
-We’d love to discuss.
+We’d love to discuss this.